 - Life on Land.

 Many NGO startups identify and then address a problem.
-The work often begins as a bandaid, functioning to put out fires or address an urgent need.
-And often, after working towards meeting the need or fixing the problem for a time, many NGOs realize they need to address root causes.
+The work often begins as a band aid, functioning to put out fires or address an urgent need.
+After working towards meeting the need or fixing the problem for a time, many NGOs realize they need to address root causes.

 No social or environmental problem is a simple fix, and most are complexly interwoven.
 Our communities are not separate from our health or environment or education.

-Complex issues require innovative solutions, and Jungle Project is doing just that.
-By addressing the needs of local communities while keeping the wider world in mind, they are tackling individual and global health at the same time.
+Complex issues require innovative solutions.
+Luckily, Jungle Project is doing just that.
+By addressing the needs of local communities and the wider world, they are tackling both individual and global health .